by William Eric McFadden

 Description

-Peanut Power Pete On the evening of October 6, 2024, one member of the Southeast Ohio Radio Adventure Team took advantage of beautiful weather to perform a successful activation of Strouds Run State Park (K-1994) as part of the Parks on the Air (POTA; link) program while simultaneously participating in the North Georgia QRP Club's "Peanut Power Sprint" field contest (info) as Peanut #124.
+Peanut Power Pete On the evening of October 6, 2024, one member of the Southeast Ohio Radio Adventure Team took advantage of beautiful weather to perform a successful activation of Strouds Run State Park (US-1994) as part of the Parks on the Air (POTA; link) program while simultaneously participating in the North Georgia QRP Club's "Peanut Power Sprint" field contest (info) as Peanut #124.

 Eric McFadden, WD8RIF, got a late start and arrived at the unoccupied Lakeview Shelter within Strouds Run State Park about half an hour into the two-hour Peanut Power Sprint period.
 Eric was joined by his small dog Theo, his daughter Kate, and his young grandson and Kate's son Archer.